oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Add the property `id` of type `string`, optional

+    NOTE: As a result of #159, the property name is `instanceGuid`.

 - [Issue #90](https://github.com/oasis-tcs/sarif-spec/issues/90): "Introduce fileLocation object"

     Define the `fileLocation` object with the following properties: